-$\boxtimes$ Yes N

-If I No:
+$\boxtimes$ Yes No lf I No:

-Chang es
+- Changes

 Proposed

-NOC Submitted Date:
+- NOC Submitted Date:

-REPORTING PERIOD: JANUARY 1, 2021 - DECEMBER 31, 2021 YEAR 2021 VEHICLE MAINTENANCE GH-9
+REPORTING PERIOD: JANUARY 1, 2022 - DECEMBER 31, 2022 YEAR 2022 VEHICLE MAINTENANCE GH-9

 This BMP involves the development of a program that focuses on controlling pollutants and reducing storm water impacts from the County's automobile maintenance shop.
 Vehicle maintenance facilities typically contain significant quantities of fuels, solvents and motor oils and often generate large amounts of waste.
 Preventative measures such as good housekeeping, spill control, parts cleaning and recycling of automotive fluids including antifreeze, waste oil, transmission and hydraulic fluid are necessary to minimize the impacts of this generated waste.